131/random-read-http/README.md

 This module allows you to open an http(s) url and read through it at random offsets (seeking).
 This is usefull when working with pseudo-fs like [cloudfs](https://github.com/131/cloudfs).

-It's optimized for speed and efficiency, using http(s) agent & http 1.1 polling & a buffer list to control the flow and minimized round-trips.
+It's optimized for speed and efficiency, using http(s) agent & http 1.1 polling & a read-ahead buffer list to control the flow and minimize round-trips.

 # API / usage